ArBajt05/RMDocs/BarricadeManager.md

     BarricadeDrop targetedBarricade = region.drops.FirstOrDefault(d => d.instanceID == instanceID);

-    // Check if the player is the owner of the barricade if (targetedBarricade.GetServersideData().owner != player.CSteamID.m_SteamID)
+    // Check if the player is the owner of the barricade if (targetedBarricade.GetServersideData().owner != unturnedPlayer.CSteamID.m_SteamID)
     {
         // If the player is not the owner, block the transformation and rotation of the barricade shouldAllow = false;
-        UnturnedChat.Say(player, "You are not the owner of this barricade!", Color.red);
+        UnturnedChat.Say(unturnedPlayer, "You are not the owner of this barricade!", Color.red);
     }
     else
     {
         // If the player is the owner, allow the transformation and rotation of the barricade shouldAllow = true;
-        UnturnedChat.Say(player, "You moved your barricade.", Color.green);
+        UnturnedChat.Say(unturnedPlayer, "You moved your barricade.", Color.green);
     }
 }
 ```